FineCal's systems - fully certified to ISO9001:2015.

 - Automatic dispensers

-REACh (Registration, Evaluation, Authorisation and restriction of Chemicals) is a system that has replaced many EU directives & regulations (EC 1907/2006) in order to highlight those substances that are classed as severe (as released 7th July 2017).
+REACh (Registration, Evaluation, Authorisation and restriction of Chemicals) is a system that has replaced many EU directives & regulations (EC 1907/2006) in order to highlight those substances (links to the ECHA website) that are classed as severe.
+The latest release came into effect 27th June 2018 and now numbers 191 SVHC's.

 Chemicals have potentially unknown risks to health because they may have never been fully evaluated.
 REACh aims to make those originators / importers / suppliers who place chemicals on to the market responsible for controlling the risks associated with their use and reducing / eradicating SVHC's (severe hazardous chemicals) to less than 0.01% by weight.
-It's a possibility that as a direct result of these restrictions, chemicals / substances may have to be withdrawn and if there are no viable substitutes, products could be made obsolete altogether.
+It's a possibility that as a direct result of these restrictions, a chemical / substance may have to be withdrawn and if there's no viable substitute, then products could become obsolete altogether.

-The European Chemicals Agency in Finland manage the REACh process throughout the EU.
+The European Chemicals Agency in Finland manage the REACh process throughout the EU to implement the legislation issued by Brussels.

 FineCal is classed as a distributor and downstream user of articles (products).
 This means that as a:-

-- Distributor: FineCal sources from approved manufacturers / suppliers for stock and delivery purposes to customers.
-We undertake regular checks on products procured to ensure compliance by cross-referencing CAS codes.
+- Distributor: we source from approved manufacturers / suppliers for our stock and direct delivery to customers.
+We undertake regular checks on products procured to ensure compliance by cross-referencing CAS coding stated in article's SDS.

-- Downstream: We blend & mix colours to customer requirements - both in our Label print and Screen ink colour matching services.
-As we utilise compliant ink ranges with related thinning agents, we do not change the basic structure of the articles and thus they remain compliant.
+- Downstreamer: we blend & mix colours to customer requirements on hues - both in our Label printing process and Screen ink colour matching service.
+We utilise compliant ink ranges with related thinning agents and thus do not alter the basic structure maintaining compliance to REACh legislation.

-Of course, we expect our suppliers / manufacturers to take due care throughout their supply chain and review materials accordingly.
+Of course, we expect our suppliers / manufacturers to question their own supply chains and review materials accordingly.